super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 ##### Rationale

-TODO Long mentions the Bayes Theorem, but where is it used here?
-Everything ends up assumed independent.
+> — Be cautious about this section.
+[Long92] mentions the Bayes Theorem, but where is it used here?
+> Everything ends up assumed independent.

 Let us start with the simplest case, a square grid of size $n = 2$.
 Let us define the fixed crossings $c_1, c_2, c_3, c_4$: